djordison/My_Learning_Tracker/README.md

 Log of professional development and data science skills, learning, resources, article/book notes highlights, and anything else noteworthy.
 Reverse chronological order.

+### 2021/011/05

+Purchase of new Macbook Air M1, wrote google drive document on setup of new machine for data science use: https://docs.google.com/document/d/12b7zky7er_mWstumzcEIfo-DiNTpeyDT2edFJJHvouQ/edit

 ### 2021/04/04

 Completed work project transition, for employer M, starting in July 2020 and completing with transition of project to sustaining resources.
 I functioned as main model lead, designer of DOE/sampling, process SME, and primary contact with operations.